tweag/pirouette/DESIGN.md

 The example language is the only instance of a language included in Pirouette.
 It is a simple functional language supporting higher-order types with explicit type annotations, basic types (booleans, integers, strings) with their associated operators, algebraic datatypes and pattern-matching.
-The definition of the language is done by providing the `LanguageBuiltins` instance.
 You will find all the heavy work in [`Language.Pirouette.Example`].

 The example language also has a concrete syntax heavily inspired by Haskell.